• Skip to primary navigation

 Jump to Recipe Print Recipe

-"Tangerine Chipotle Sweet Potato Mash - The simple addition of tangerine (or orange) juice, maple syrup, and a dash of chipotle pepper turn these mashed sweet potatoes into something special.
+"Tangerine Chipotle Sweet Potato Mash - The simple addition of tangerine (or orange) juice, maple syrup, and a dash of chipotle pepper turns these mashed sweet potatoes into something special.
 A perfect side any time of the year"

 Tangerine Chipotle Sweet Potato Mash in a blue bowl with tangerines.